 - your interests

-- why the internship would be valuable to you.
+- why the program would be valuable to you.

-- the time you are able to commit to the internship.
+- the time you are able to commit to the program.

 Non-US applicants to the visitor’s training program must also provide information regarding the way they are expected to fund their stay while in the US.